Get

 Your cat should have plenty of ventilation while in the carrier.
 Most carriers are made of polyester or mesh material, or you can opt for a plastic carrier.
 However, carriers made of polyester or mesh will be cozier for your cat, but most cats prefer hard plastic because it gives them a more secure feel.
 Soft carriers are collapsible and easier to carry than hard plastic carriers, but if you’re flying with your cat, opt for a soft carrier.
 However, ensure the carrier is airline-approved.

 You can even buy carriers with straps, much like a backpack.
-The most important thing is to ensure there is plenty of ventilation, your cat is comfortably secure and can turn around inside, and there are easy access points to get your cat out.
+The most important thing is to ensure there is plenty of ventilation, your cat is comfortably secure, can turn around inside, can stand up, and there are easy access points to get your cat out.

 cat in a carrier